onc-healthit/reference-ccda-validator/README.md

                   JAVA_OPTS="$JAVA_OPTS -Xmx5120m -XX:MaxPermSize=1024m"
               ```
     * The log states, "Could not resolve dependencies for project ..."
         * Likely caused by an inproper configuration installation of Java.
 Make sure the JAVA_HOME and JRE_HOME environment variables are set properly and you are using a version of Java 8.
 Also check the build path in your IDE.
-At the time of this documentation, the versin of Java used is 1.8.0_361.
+At the time of this documentation, the version of Java used is 1.8.0_361.